Graduate Program Comprehensive Exam Guidelines for Ph.D. Students

 When are the exams offered?

 The exam is offered in late August or early September, and again in late April or early May.
-The next exam for students in our PhD programs in physics and astronomy will be held on May 8, 2024.
+The next exam for students in our PhD programs will be held on August 30, 2024.

 Please bring your student ID and a handheld scientific calculator (no graphing calculators or computers).
 You may also use your own self-prepared two-sided 8.5"x11" formula sheet with anything you want written on it.
 [Students taking the astronomy exam may have two self-prepared double-sided formula sheets, and those taking the medical physics exam may have three.]

 Just as with all previous comprehensive exams, this year's exam remains a closed book exam, and the only aids you are allowed are a double-sided 8.5"x11" formula sheet (which you provide yourself) and a calculator.
-[Students taking the astronomy exam may have two self-prepared double-sided formula sheets, and those taking the medical physics exam may have three, although the medical physics exam will not be offered in May 2024.]
+[Students taking the astronomy exam may have two self-prepared double-sided formula sheets, and those taking the medical physics exam may have three.
 You may not access Google, textbooks, online sources, or any other resources during the exam.

 2. There will be an intermission between the two halves of the exam, to give students time to submit their answers to the first half and to then have a bit of a break.